St. Matthew, whose first book in the New Testament reflects the rich Christian tradition of the Lone Star State.

 The Priory of St. Matthew saw the largest-ever turnout of knights, dames and visitors for their C&I, in addition to the large class of postulants (14) for 2011.
 Prior Carney handed the priory banner to incoming Prior BG Chev.
 Robert J. Bodisch, Sr., GOTJ.
 He is the commanding general of the Texas Maritime Regiment and Chief of Staff for the Texas Department of Public Safety.

 During the Priory's fall Convent and Investiture of 2013, Chev.
 Robert W. Cooper was installed as Prior.
 During his tenure, Prior Cooper expanded and increased the donation of paper goods to our local charities.
 An additional emphasis of his was on increasing the frequency and venues for the Priory's Medal of Courage Program.
 Prior Cooper served as Prior for 1 and one half terms, totaling three years.

-In November of 2016, Chev.
-Dennis L. Williams was installed as Prior VI during the Priory's fall Convent & Investiture and served for one and 1/2 terms, totaling three years.
+In November of 2016, Chevalier Dennis L. Williams was installed as Prior VI during the Priory's fall Convent & Investiture and served for one and 1/2 terms, totaling three years.

 Priors of the Priory of St. Matthew

 Prior I Hon.
 Chev.
 Edward F. Butler, Sr., Esq., GOTJ (2002-2006)

 Prior II CAPT Chev.
 John E. Lindell, GCTJ, GMTJ (2006-2007)